aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 ---

 import ActionsIcon from "@site/static/images/icons/more.svg";
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import IntegrationIcon from "@site/static/images/icons/code-block.svg";
+import ServicesIcon from "@site/static/images/icons/cog.svg";
+import IntegrationsIcon from "@site/static/images/icons/integrations.svg";
+import TrashIcon from "@site/static/images/icons/trash.svg";
+import EditIcon from "@site/static/images/icons/edit.svg";

-Service disk autoscaler increases disk storage capacity automatically when the disk is running out of space.
+Service disk autoscaler allows you to scale your services by increasing disk storage capacity automatically when the disk is running out of space.

 :::note[Pricing]
 The disk autoscaler base pricing depends on your service type and plan.